samuei/VampireClicker/README.md

 The game is built using VanillaJS, so there are no external dependencies.

 Click the ReadMe's header to see the code in action!

+## Local Editing

+Some browsers don't like Javascript imports from "file://" and will complain about CORS even though the origin is so similar that it's *in the same folder*.
+That's silly, but you can work around it by hosting your code locally.
+If you have Python 3 installed, you can just run the command `python -m http.server` in the command line from the repo's folder and it will set everything up.
+There are myriad other solutions to this problem, so if you have one you like, do that.